-The Town and Country Planning (Brownfield Land Register) Regulations 2017 requires us to prepare, publish and maintain a Brownfield Land register, the purpose of which is to provide up-to-date information on sites that are considered to be appropriate for residential development.
+The Town and Country Planning (Brownfield Land Register) Regulations 2017 requires local authorities to prepare, publish and maintain a register of Brownfield Land, the purpose of which is to provide up-to-date information on sites that are considered to be appropriate for residential development.
 The register is informed by the latest Strategic Housing Land Availability Assessment for Poole, which identifies sites that are suitable and capable of delivering residential development.

-The register includes all sites which meet the following criteria, regardless of their planning status:
+The register includes all sites which meet all of the following criteria, regardless of their planning status:

 - land with an area of at least 0.25 hectares, or is capable of supporting at least 5 dwellings